Characters: Game Of Thrones House Greyjoy

 "I'm a Greyjoy.
 I can't fight for Robb and my father both."

-Ned Stark's squire and ward.
-Theon is technically a Stark hostage to guarantee Balon's good behavior
+Ned Stark's hostage and ward.
+Theon was technically a Stark hostage to guarantee his father Balon's good behavior

-- 0% Approval Rating: When he seizes Winterfell, none of the Northerners are favorably inclined toward him.
+- 0% Approval Rating: When he seizes Winterfell, none of the Northerners are favourably inclined toward him.
 His subsequent actions pretty much results in every single Northerner wanting to kill him.

 - Adaptation Expansion: His captivity and torture are only given mention after the fact in the books.